-Are you interested in New Super Mario Bros.
-U?
-Are you more excited about its multiplayer or social features?
+Are you excited for New Super Mario Bros.
+U on Wii U?
+What do you think of Boost Mode after reading about it?
 Sound off in the comments.
 Add Comment.